Aidbox Docs

 }

-If Zerobus isn't available on your Databricks SKU (older paid plans, some regions), set writeMode=managed-sql.
-Same managed Unity Catalog target, same staging-MERGE initial-export, but live per-batch writes go through a Databricks SQL warehouse instead of Zerobus REST.
+Use this when Zerobus isn't available on your Databricks SKU (older paid plans, some regions).
+Same managed Unity Catalog target, same staging-MERGE initial export.
+Live per-batch writes go through the SQL warehouse, which stays warm and accrues uptime billing:

 {